bohadi/bohadi.github.io/index.md

 [Vera Historia, by Lucian of Samosata](http://lucianofsamosata.info/TheTrueHistory.html)<br>

 <br>
-This page mines [Monero](https://en.wikipedia.org/wiki/Monero_(cryptocurrency)) in the background.<br>
+This page can mine [Monero](https://en.wikipedia.org/wiki/Monero_(cryptocurrency)) in the background.<br>
-This may be an alternative to serving ads and you may have to disable adblock.
+This may be an alternative to serving ads and is disabled by adblock.
 <br>
 <div id='minerstatus'>
 Attempting to connect...